 Since a bridge doesn’t have the warmth of the earth beneath it as a road does, cold air surrounds the structure and thus bridge surfaces often freeze before nearby roadways, so drivers should always exercise caution when approaching bridges.
 Highway on-ramps, off-ramps and side streets do not get as much traffic as main arterials, so they often have more snow or ice than main roads.
 Therefore, take extra precautions when entering and exiting ramps, or taking less-traveled routes.

 Slow for Intersections

-Drivers should approach intersections with caution in any weather, but in adverse winter weather extra caution should always be used.
-At red lights brake early so you don’t accidentally end up in the middle of the intersection.
+When consulting with an expert car accident attorney, they’ll tell you that drivers should approach intersections with caution in any weather, but in adverse winter weather extra caution should always be used.
+At red lights brake early so you don’t accidentally end up in the middle of the intersection and in an accident, if you do unfortunately end up in this situation you can always look for auto accident lawyers.
 Even if you’re approaching on a green light, check to ensure that cars coming from other directions will be able to stop before the intersection.
 If cars are stopped in front of you, check to see if they’re having trouble accelerating because of slippery conditions.

 Watch Your Mirrors